Septic tank systems

 Do You Know What A Septic Tank Is?

 Most people probably never think about a septic tank or where the waste water from their home goes.
-They drain the sink, take a shower, or flush the toilet without giving it a second thought.
+Washing dishes, taking showers, doing laundry and flushing the toilet are tasks we perform every day without realizing how much we depend on our public sewer or septic system.

-When waste water flows into the tank it is separated.
-If you drain your dishwater it will flow into the tank and the suds will usually float to the top.
-The same thing happens when you use your washing machine.
+When waste water drains out of your home and into the tank through your water lines, it separates.
+If you run your washing machine, the waste water will flow into the tank and the suds will usually float to the top.
+The same thing happens when you take a shower or wash your dirty dishes.

-There is a difference after you’ve used the washroom.
-Solid waste collects in the bottom of the septic tank.
-As the solids build up they will decompose on their own over time with the help of active bacteria in the system.
-However, those solids will eventually transform into a thick film or sludge at the bottom of the septic tank.
+It works a little differently when you use the restroom however.
+When you flush your toilet, the solid part of the waste settles to the bottom of the septic tank.
+As those solids build up a large percentage of them will decompose over time with the help of active bacteria in the system, but they do not disintegrate altogether.
+After a couple of years, those solids will eventually form into a thick film or sludge at the bottom of the septic tank.

 The holding tank itself can be manufactured of concrete, plastic, or fiberglass